-One of the (few) fundamental disadvantages of car bike racks is that your bicycle is highly visible and seemingly vulnerable on the outside of the car.
+One of the disadvantages of car bike racks is that your bicycle is highly visible and vulnerable to potential theft.
 Leaving the vehicle with mounted bikes unattended even for a short time can understandably leave you with an uneasy feeling.

-There are passive and active preventative measures to keep travel with car bike racks secure.
+These can be categorized into passive and active, preventative measures to keep travel with car bike racks secure.
 I’m going into how you can secure any bike on any bike rack from prying eyes and theft.
 For protection from damage, I got another article on how to protect bikes on a car rack when driving.

 Let’s Establish our baseline situation: A bicycle (or more) attached overtly to the outside of your vehicle – either on the roof or in the rear of the vehicle.

 There is a certain amount of risk for theft or damage to that bicycle.
 We will later look at specific measures of how to protect against attempts.
 But before it even gets to an actual theft attempt, we can look at ways to reduce the overall likelihood of your car and bike being the target in the first place.
 We can do that by deterring potential thieves from even trying in the first place.
 Achieving that is better than the world’s best lock.

 Park in a well-lit area, preferably with CCTV

 Before your vehicle even comes to a halt, you can make the first important decision regarding your bike rack safety.
 When searching for a parking location for a quick stop or for a place to stay overnight, choose a busy location.
 Busy as in lots of traffic passing by.
 In this case, foot traffic is the most valuable, as it’s the slowest one able to intervene with any dubious activity.

 Busy places tend to be well-lit for those pedestrians.
 Sometimes there are CCTV cameras placed, some very overtly in order to deter any unlawful behavior.
 All three of those factors may not be possible for parking lots.
 Aim for at least two of those three: well-lit, busy, CCTV.